 Elizabeth was long-listed for the 2008 Six Pack 3 authors anthology and her poem ‘Her Warning Signs’ was Highly Commended in the 2018 International Poetry Competition.

-She has a children’s book forthcoming with Gilt Edge Publishing.
+She has a children’s book World Folk Tales, published in 2021 with Gilt Edge Publishing.

-Elizabeth also reviews poetry, is an active member of the NZSA and produces the NZSA Oral History Podcast series.
+Elizabeth is an active member of the NZSA and produces the NZSA Oral History Podcast series.

 Elizabeth has a First Class Master of Creative Writing from AUT, where she was a recipient of the Dean’s Award for Excellence in Postgraduate Study.